Table of Contents

 • Olive oil

 Yes.
 Harissa powder is simply the dried version peppers and spices blended together.
 This can also be mixed with oil to create a paste.
-The advantage of the paste is additional fresh ingredients can be added for more depth of flavour, however both version can be used during cooking to achieve the same taste.
+The advantage of the paste is additional fresh ingredients can be added for more depth of flavour.
+Both versions can be used during cooking to achieve the same taste.

 Harissa Sauce